Grails (framework): Views

 This view should be saved as grails-app/views/book/list.gsp of the Grails project.
 This location maps to the BookController and list action.
 Placing the file in this location is sufficient to have it recognized by Grails.

-There is also a GSP tag reference available.

 Dynamic tag libraries

 Grails provides a large number of tag libraries out of the box.
 However you can also create and reuse your own tag libraries easily: